GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareOutput.md

 The output has the following operational modes:

-- **Normal** – The output state will change in response to commands.
+- **normal** – The output state will change in response to commands.

 ````json
 {